 FLUCTUATIONS IN NON-INTEREST INCOME.
 In recent years the Company's operating results have been significantly affected by certain non-recurring items of non-interest income.
 In addition to \$5.4 million and \$62.6 million of gains from sales of branch offices in 1995 and 1994, respectively, in recent periods the Company has earned significant non-interest income from gains on sales of interest-earning assets and real estate owned and other assets.
-Gains on sales of interest-earning assets amounted to \$16.8 million, \$5.0 million, \$21.7 million, \$7.0 million and \$5.7 million during the three months ended March 31, 1997 and 1996 and the years ended December 31, 1996, 1995 and 1994, respectively, and gains on the sale of real estate owned, which are a component of income (loss) on real estate owned, net, amounted to \$3.9 million, \$3.9 million, \$3.9 million, \$1.3 million and \$21.3 million during the same respective periods.
-Gains on sales of interest-earning assets and real estate owned generally are dependent on various factors which are not within the control of the Company, including the volume of the Company's lending activities and market and economic conditions.
+Gains on sales of interest-earning assets amounted to \$16.8 million, \$5.0 million, \$21.7 million, \$7.0 million and \$5.7 million during the three months ended March 31, 1997 and 1996 and the years ended December 31, 1996, 1995 and 1994, respectively, and gains on the sale of real estate owned, which are a component of income (loss) on real estate owned, net, amounted to \$3.9 million, \$3.9 million, \$22.8 million, \$19.0 million and \$21.3 million during the same respective periods.
+Gains on sales of interest-earning assets and real estate owned generally are dependent on various factors which are not within the control of the Company, including market and economic conditions.
 As a result, there can be no assurance that the level of gains on sales of interest-earning assets and real estate owned reported by the Company in prior periods will be repeated in future periods or that there will not be substantial inter-period variations in the results from such activities.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Results of Operations--Non-interest
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Results of Operations--Non-interest Income."